brokenrockstudios/RockInventory/README.md

 Heavily influenced designs by games like Diablo, Path of Exile, Escape from Tarkov, Subnautica, Minecraft, Dyson Sphere Program, and many more.

+## Credit

+Special acknowledgement and sincere gratitude to MajorTomAW (https://github.com/MajorTomAW) for their fantastic work on the ItemizationCore system, and for letting me borrow snippets and ideas as reference from it.
+Their work has helped accelerate this project's early development.